kyrsfit/-radiance-fit-privacy/README.md

   **Last updated: April 23, 2026**

   ## Information We Collect
-  Radiance Fit stores workout data, routines, and notes locally on your device.
+  kyrs Fit stores workout data, routines, and notes locally on your device.
 We do not collect or transmit personal information to our servers.

   ## Advertising